Inverse dynamics

-Inverse dynamics is an inverse problem.
-It commonly refers to either inverse rigid body dynamics or inverse structural dynamics.
+Inverse dynamics is an inverse problem in classical dynamics.
 Inverse rigid-body dynamics is a method for computing forces and/or moments of force (torques) based on the kinematics (motion) of a body and the body's inertial properties (mass and moment of inertia).
 Typically it uses link-segment models to represent the mechanical behaviour of interconnected segments, such as the limbs of humans or animals or the joint extensions of robots, where given the kinematics of the various parts, inverse dynamics derives the minimum forces and moments responsible for the individual movements.
 In practice, inverse dynamics computes these internal moments and forces from measurements of the motion of limbs and external forces such as ground reaction forces, under a special set of assumptions.

+It may also refer to inverse structural dynamics.